nielsyh/Ramp-score/README.md

 get_ramp_score(ref_ls, model_ls, avg_mins=60, sens = 80, name='Compete', plot=True)
 ### Input:
-- forecast reference list (list of observed values)
+- Forecast reference list (list of observed values)

-- forecast model list (list of predicted values)
+- Forecast model list (list of predicted values)

-- minutes to average on (positive integer, default = 60)
+- Minutes to average on (positive integer, default = 60)

 - Sensitivity, the sensitivity to calculate the slopes in the SD algorithm.

-- names of model
+- Names of model.

-- plot, boolean if you want to plot output SD algorithm.
+- Plot, boolean if you want to plot output SD algorithm.

 ### Ouput:
 - rampscore (positive float).